Harshkrsingh05/HKportfolio/README.md

 # HKportfolio
-this is a upgraded version of old portfolio.
+this is a upgraded version of old portfoliohk.